-The For-Hire Survey (FHS) gathers data via telephone interviews for estimating for-hire fishing effort.
-Respondents, which are all contacts for for-hire vessels, are asked to report vessel-fishing activity for the prior week and then recount details about each trip, including area fished, the number of anglers who fished from the boat, hours spent fishing, method of fishing and target species.
-These fishing effort data are used in conjunction with the catch data collected from the charter and headboat intercepts of the APAIS in order to estimate total for-hire catch.
+The FHS gathers data via telephone interviews of vessel representatives to estimate for-hire fishing effort.
+Participation in the FHS is voluntary: respondents are asked to report vessel-fishing activity for the prior week and then recount details about each trip including the number of anglers who fished from the boat, hours spent fishing, method of fishing, target species and area fished.
+These fishing effort data are used in conjunction with the catch data collected from the charter and headboat APAIS intercepts in order to estimate total for-hire catch.